michal-jenco/glitch-art-app/readme.md

 ## Usage

-run example.py, after that you're on your own
+run any of the example scripts, after that you're on your own

 ![ABSOLUTE CINEMA](example-out/1739923913-6.png)